kzhangnd/bible-verse/README.md

     After entering a chapter number, the user can click the "Go To" button to view results in the textbox at the bottom of the page.
 Results can also be viewed using a scroll bar.

     Test Case:
-        1.Enter "1" into the "Enter Chapter Number" input box.
+        1. Enter "1" into the "Enter Chapter Number" input box.
-        2.Click Go To button.
+        2. Click Go To button.